compas-dev/compas/docs/devguide.rst

         invoke docs

 2. Add yourself to ``AUTHORS.md``.
+3. Summarize the changes you made in ``CHANGELOG.md``.
-3. Commit your changes and push your branch to GitHub.
+4. Commit your changes and push your branch to GitHub.
-4. Create a `pull request <https://help.github.com/articles/about-pull-requests/>`_.
+5. Create a `pull request <https://help.github.com/articles/about-pull-requests/>`_.

 Style guide